talosbotoss/talosbot/README.md

 if __name__ == '__main__':
     bot.run()
 ```

-This will start a dummy CLI communication interactive channel so you can test it, notice that for the NER parser, you will need to load a pretrained model to identify your own entities.
-You can download a pretrained model [here](https://github.com/sergiopr89/talosbot-models).
+This launches a CLI channel for quick local testing.
+For the NER parser, you’ll need a trained model to detect your entities.
-If you want to train a new NER model, you can use the `talos` cli with your own dataset with:
+You can download a pre-trained one [here](https://github.com/sergiopr89/talosbot-models).

+---

+### 🧪 Training a New NER Model

+Train from a dataset:
 ```bash
 talos trainer --trainingset data.json --output ner_model
 ```

-Or train from a specific Spacy model
+Train from a specific spaCy model:
 ```bash
 talos trainer --trainingset data.json --output ner_model/ --model en_core_web_lg
 ```

-In the [pretrained models repository](https://github.com/sergiopr89/talosbot-models) you will find some data.json examples with the expected format.
-For more examples, take a look at the [examples](examples/) directory on this project.
+You’ll find `data.json` examples in the [pretrained models repo](https://github.com/sergiopr89/talosbot-models).

+---

+### 📁 More Examples

+Explore the [examples](examples/) directory in this repo to see how to use Talos in different setups and contexts.